-Here Are 7 Ways To Celebrate Halloween Without Trick-Or-Treating
+Here Are 7 Ways To Celebrate Halloween Other Than Trick-Or-Treating

 Throw a Halloween Party

-Gathering some close neighbors or friends in the backyard to show off those costumes and trade pre-made treat bags is a fun way to celebrate.
-Have the kids get in on the fun by making treat bags for their friends and customizing the candy based on their friends’ favorites.
+Gathering some close neighbors or friends in the backyard to show off those costumes and trade pre-made treat bags is a lively way to celebrate.
+Have the kids get in on the fun (and work on those organizational skills) by making treat bags for their friends and customizing the candy based on their friends’ favorites.
 As for the adults, keep it simple with fall-themed pre-bottled beverages (think pumpkin beers or ciders) and seasonal snacks you make yourself or pick up from a local caterer.
 If it’s chilly, or once the sun sets, you can fire up the firepit and have s’more stations ready to cap off the night.

 Plan a Halloween scavenger hunt

-Make a Halloween hunt by doing it Easter egg style—fill these re-usable pumpkins with candy to place in and out of the house.
-Or for older kids, plan out strategic hiding spots, then print out clues for them to figure out and follow all around outside.
+Everyone loves a hunt, so make it a Halloween one à la Easter egg style—fill reusable pumpkins with candy to place in and out of the house.
+For older kids, plan out strategic hiding spots, then print out clues for them to figure out and follow all around outside.